maraarrieche/maraarrieche/README.md

 - 📫 How to reach me **arrieche.mara@gmail.com**

-- ⚡ Fun fact **I really like to play Pádel and Tennis, and watching shows on Netflix. **
+- ⚡ Fun fact: I really like to play Pádel and Tennis🎾, and watching shows on Netflix🎬.

 <h3 align="left">Connect with me:</h3>
 <p align="left">